Distinctive GWBs from eccentric inspiraling SMBH binaries with a DM spike: Introduction

 One way to generate GWs from SMBHs is through the merger of two galaxies~\cite{Lotz:2011cn} frequently in hierarchical systems~\cite{Lacey:1993iv} with their dual SMBHs spiraling in and settling to~\cite{DeRosa:2019myq} the new center of the merged galaxy~\cite{Barnes:1992rm} by dynamical friction~\cite{Chandrasekhar:1943ys,Antonini:2011tu}.
 After that, although the dynamical friction becomes less efficient, there can be a stage when dual SMBHs are still quite far apart but eventually bounded by gravity as a supermassive black hole binary (SMBHB)~\cite{Begelman:1980vb,Merritt:2004gc} at parsec-scale separation.
 At this stage, however, the pure GW-driven~\cite{Peters:1964zz} inspiral of a SMBHB produces GW frequencies way below the pulsar-timing-array (PTA) band, and cannot coalesce within the Hubble time, leading to the long-standing final-parsec problem~\cite{Begelman:1980vb} that necessitates binary hardenings~\cite{Yu:2001xp,Sesana:2013wja} from stellar and gaseous environment~\cite{2012AdAst2012E...3D} around the SMBHB.
+Here we simply assume that the final-parsec problem has been overcome by the dynamical friction from the DM spike of self-interacting type as suggested by a recent study~\cite{Alonso-Alvarez:2024gdz}~\footnote{It follows that $t_\mathrm{df}\lesssim 1$ Gyr as long as the DM spike index $\gamma_\mathrm{sp}\gtrsim 0.7$ as we will set in the following study.}.
 When the final-parsec problem can be overcome, GWs from the inspiral phase of an SMBHB are the most promising GW sources in the PTA band~\cite{NANOGrav:2019tvo}, and hence the following GWs from the coalescence phase of an SMBHB can be expected in future space-borne GW detectors~\cite{Bi:2023tib}.
 See also Ref.~\cite{Daghigh:2022pcr} for GWs from the ringdown phase of galactic BHs surrounded by a DM spike.

 Although currently no continuous signal of any individual SMBHB merger has been reported so far, recent PTA observations from the North American Nanohertz Observatory for Gravitational Waves (NANOGrav)~\cite{NANOGrav:2023gor}, European Pulsar Timing Array (EPTA)~\cite{EPTA:2023sfo}, Parkes Pulsar Timing Array (PPTA)~\cite{Reardon:2023gzh}, and Chinese Pulsar Timing Array (CPTA)~\cite{Xu:2023wog} have found independent evidence for detecting a stochastic GW background (SGWB) around the nano-Hertz band.
 In particular, the NANOGrav 15yr data prefers the environmentally driven over the GW-only driven binary evolutions, especially to the lowest frequency bin~\cite{NANOGrav:2023hfp}, where the GW spectrum of the characteristic strain $h_c$ tends to deviate slightly at low frequencies from the well-known power-law $h_c\propto f^{-2/3}$~\cite{Maggiore:2018sht}.
 Including either the eccentricity~\cite{Bi:2023tib} or environmental effects~\cite{Ellis:2023dgf}, for example, DM profiles~\cite{Ghoshal:2023fhh}, DM spike~\cite{Shen:2023pan}, and DM soliton~\cite{Aghaie:2023lan}, all lead to changes in the power spectrum profile, and some of them may provide more accurate templates for future GW detections.